uprighted-learners/unit-4-hello-frenemy-www/readme.md

 ## Learning

-In this lab, we will be practicing with query selectors and the `<form>` HTML element.
+In this exercise, we will be practicing with query selectors and the `<form>` HTML element.

 Topics: